slightcold00/STA208-COVID-19-Analysis/README.md

 ## Data Proprocessing
 You are able to reach out all preprocessed date in: [Data](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Data)
 ## Visualization
+Before the analysis, we do a basic visualization for different situations in each state using folium map.
+You can find steps and results in [visualization.ipynb](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/visualization.ipynb)

 ## Autoregression Analysis and Prediction
 ## GCNN
 ## Conclusion